The Basics: Overview

 If one type of treatment doesn’t work for you, you can try another.
 Don’t give up!

-- Use the NIAAA Alcohol Treatment Navigator to explore treatment options.
+- Use this tool to explore treatment options

 What about cost?